 - Defying categories is good (“it’s kind of a hybrid sculpture, event, installation-puzzle, with a crowd-sourced edible citizen-science archive, plus a performance component that will portray a speculative future organism…”)

 Curatorial advisors help us to shape our seasons.
 They are expert artists, scientists and clinicians working in related fields to our theme of blood in different ways.
 Curatorial advisors will help to select the final works and ensure the season’s exhibition and event programme facilitate creative collisions in art and science.

 Science Gallery London

-- Linda Barber, Senior lecturer, Department of Haematological Medicine, King's College London
+- Linda Barber, Senior lecturer, Division of Cancer Studies, King's College London

 - Sabrina Mahfouz, playwright, poet and screenwriter

 - David Rees, Consultant Paediatric Haematologist, King’s College Hospital, London